rcapillon/eigenfem/README.md

 Finite Element solver written in C++ using Eigen and Spectra.
 Eigen is used for linear algebra and Spectra is used to solve sparse generalized eigenvalue problems.

-**IMPORTANT NOTE**: The code is still in development and not usable at this time.
+**IMPORTANT NOTE**: The code is still in development and not fully usable at this time.
+Only specific demonstration cases can be run.
+Installation and usage documentation will be added later when custom computations can be performed using a custom input file format.

 ## Dependencies
 - Eigen: https://eigen.tuxfamily.org/